fieldtrip/website/workshop/madrid2019.md

 layout: default
 ---

-## FieldTrip workshop Madrid
+# FieldTrip workshop in Madrid

-### Where
+## Where

 Universidad Autonoma de Madrid (UAM), Madrid, Spain.

-### When
+## When

-Thrusday Jan 24th - Friday Jan 25th.
+Thursday Jan 24th - Friday Jan 25th.

-### Who
+## Who

-Paula Pazo-Álvarez is the host and local organizer.
-Sophie Arana (Donders Institute, Nijmegen, NL) and Diego Lozano-Soldevilla (CIBERER, Madrid; IDIBAPS, Barcelona) are the main tutors.
+Paula Pazo-Alvarez is the host and local organizer.
+Sophie Arana (Donders Institute, Nijmegen) and Diego Lozano-Soldevilla (CIBERER, Madrid; IDIBAPS, Barcelona) are the lecturers.

+## Preliminary program

+### Thursday

+-   morning
+    -   1h intro lecture
+    -   2h Dealing with artifacts and ICA

+-   afternoon
+    -   Hands-on: auditory ERPs and resting state datasets <here URL>

+-   evening
+    -   food and drinks

+### Friday

+-   morning
+    -   1h spectral analysis lecture
+    -   2h handson: auditory ERPs and resting state datasets <here URL>

+-   afternoon
+    -   1h nonparametric statistics lecture
+    -   2h hands on <here URL>

-### Installing FieldTrip and Tutorial preparation
+## Installing FieldTrip and Tutorial preparation

 For the hands-on sessions you have to start MATLAB.
 To ensure that everything runs smooth, we will work with a clean and well-tested